 The LSUHSC Clinical Psychology Internship Program has the responsibility to continually assess the progress of each intern.
 The primary purpose of this assessment is to facilitate professional and personal growth and is provided in a continual and timely way.
-In addition, it is particularly important that continual contact and close working relationships exist between graduate and internship programs so that these guidelines and procedures can be implemented in a way that maximizes intern growth and development.
+In addition, it is particularly important that continual contact and close working relationships exist between graduate and internship programs, so that these guidelines and procedures can be implemented in a way that maximizes intern growth and development.

 The internship program also recognizes that developmental stressors are inherent both in the transition from graduate school to an internship setting, as well as during the course of the internship.
 During the internship, interns are exposed to full-time clinical practice, typically involving a challenging caseload as well as responding to client crises and internship requirements.
 For example, when entering the internship the rapidity with which interns must assimilate into a new environment and the expectation of competency in diverse clinical activities may be a source of considerable stress.
 Furthermore, intern supervision is often intense, concentrated and frequent, which may increase the intern's sense of personal and professional vulnerability.
+Some interns may also be receiving more critical criticism and critique of their skills then they are accustomed to in prior settings.
 Thus, while the internship represents a critical professional opportunity when interns can learn and refine skills, gain a greater sense of professional confidence, and develop a greater sense of professional identity, it is also a time of increased stress and vulnerability.